FAQs: HUE HD Camera (General)

 If you are using Windows XP, please check that you have Service Pack 2 or later installed as this is required for Windows to properly detect plug and play cameras.
 Service Pack 2 is a free stability update available through the Windows Update tool.

-We don’t provide any software for Chromebooks, but because HUE cameras are plug and play devices they will be recognized automatically as soon as they’re connected.
+We don’t currently provide any software for Chromebooks, but because HUE cameras are plug and play devices they will be recognized automatically as soon as they’re connected.

 To start using HUE on your Chromebook, open the Chrome browser and click on Menu in the top right.
 Navigate to Settings, then Show Advanced Settings.